 Visuospatial skill is the ability to represent, analyze, and mentally manipulate objects.
 There are two important concepts relating to visuospatial skills:

-The loss of cognitive abilities follows the normal process of aging.
-The way in which we age and how this process develops, as well as our health and the functional capacity we have, depend both on our genetic structure and on the environment that we have lived in throughout our lives.
+The loss of cognitive abilities is due to the normal process of aging.
+How we age and how we experience this process, as well as our health and functional capacity, depend on both the genetic structure and the environment that has surrounded us throughout our lives.

-It has been shown that deterioration slows down and that the deficits are milder if one has an active and healthy lifestyle in a stimulating environment and if we continue to work on our cognitive skills through cognitive stimulation exercises.
+It has been shown that deterioration slows down and deficits are milder if we maintain an active and healthy life in stimulating environments and if we continue to work on our abilities through cognitive stimulation practices and exercises.

-Higher brain functions such as reasoning, memory or attention are essential to have a full and independent life.
-Throughout the day we use cognitive functions continuously.
-Our brain uses the different cognitive abilities to prepare food, drive or participate in meetings, with each activity activating to a greater or lesser extent different parts of the two hemispheres.
+Higher brain functions such as reasoning, memory and attention are essential for a full and independent life. hroughout the day we use the cognitive functions continuously.
+Our brain uses different cognitive abilities to prepare food, drive or hold meetings, activating different parts of our hemispheres to a greater or lesser extent.

-All the activities we do require the use of our brain functions.
-This involves millions of neuronal connections spread out by the cerebral lobes and the activation of different areas of the brain which allows us to interact properly with our environment and process the information we obtain through various channels.
+All the activities that we perform require the use of our brain functions, which involves millions of neural connections distributed throughout our brain lobes and the activation of different areas of the brain to adequately deal with our environment and process the information that we obtain through various channels.

-The processing of information in the human mind takes place through the cognitive system.
-The individual has an active role in the reception, selection, elaboration, recovery and transformation of the information that reaches the brain.
+Information processing in the human mind is carried out through the cognitive system.
+The person has an active role in the processes of reception, selection, transformation, processing, recovery and transformation of the nformation that reaches the brain.

-The processing of this information is composed of interrelated cognitive elements that act together to execute the most complex mental operations.
-In this way, a cognitive function can be linked or complemented with others forming a superior entity or, a cognitive process, which can operate by working its most basic units (cognitive functions) or on its more elaborate processes (thinking skills).
+The processing of such information is composed of interrelated cognitive that act together to execute the most complex mental operations.
+In this way, a cognitive function can be joined or complemented with others to form a higher unit, a cognitive process, on which one can intervene by working on its most basic units (cognitive functions) or on its more elaborate processes (thinking skills).